 When is a red truck not a red truck?
 When it’s a metaphor for life.
-Words of wisdom from Alberta Photographer, nature lover, daughter, wife and mother.
+Words of wisdom from an Edmonton Alberta Photographer, nature lover, daughter, wife and mother.

-Moving into 2019, I realize that with the simplest conversation, there has been a precious gift given to me to carry me through this year.
-While approaching this new year hopeful, I am filled with fear at what it may bring.
-With my daughters words, I’m reminded that even under the heaviest burdens, we can all dig down, find strength to lift us and remember to feel joy, even when we don’t feel happy.
+Back in 2019, I realized that with the simplest conversation, there was a precious gift given to me not only to carry me through that very difficult year when I lost my Father, but also a gift to carry for life.
+With my daughters words, I was reminded that even under the heaviest burdens, we can all dig down, find strength to lift us and remember to feel joy, even when we don’t feel happy.

 While driving Regan to a friend’s house for a New Year’s sleepover, she remarked “You know what you never see any more?
 Red trucks.”
-Ray and I smiled at each other, it was a special, warm feeling that one gets from connection, from being a unit.
-That moment, in itself, a gift.
 Regan continued “All around us, you see silver trucks, black trucks, white trucks, even blue trucks, but when do you ever see a red truck?”

 Ray started to laugh and replied “Look Reg, there’s one now, in the other lane.”
 It was so exciting, there it was – the elusive red truck!
 As the drive continued, we spotted red trucks sporadically; each time the truck spotting became a little event that brought us entertainment, laughter and wonder.
 How have we not been aware of all of the red trucks in our midst?